whipowill/wow-acore-mod-nerf-herder/README.md

 An AzerothCore module for nerfing various NPCs throughout the game for various reasons.

-THIS PROJECT HAS NOT BEEN HEAVILY TESTED.
-MY IDEAS MIGHT NOT BE GOODss.

 This mod is intended for private servers limited to Vanilla or TBC who need an easy fix for NPCs throughout Azeroth, such as town guards, over the maximum level.

-But more than that, it's for servers who want to engage in world PvP by flagging all NPCs of both factions as PvP and granting you honor for each one that you honorably kill.
+But more than that, it's for servers who want to engage in world PvP by flagging all NPCs of both factions as PvP and granting honor for each one that you kill.

-No MySQL queries are used in this mod, everything is handled dynamically.
+No MySQL queries are used, everything is handled dynamically.
+No effect on any creatures in dungeons or raids.

 ## Configuration